A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

 Chemical kinetics is the branch of chemistry that studies the rates of chemical reactions.
-The rates of reactions depend on the concentration of the reactants, the temperature, and the presence of a catalyst.
-Transition state theory (TST) is a theoretical approach that describes the mechanism of chemical reactions.
-TST assumes that every reaction proceeds through a transition state, which is a high-energy intermediate that forms as the reactants are converted into products.
+The rates of reactions depend on several factors, including the concentration of reactants, temperature, and the presence of a catalyst.
+Transition state theory (TST) is a theoretical framework used to describe the mechanism of chemical reactions.
+TST posits that every reaction proceeds through a transition state, a high-energy intermediate formed as reactants transform into products.

 Basic Concepts

-- Rate of reaction: The rate of a reaction is the rate at which the concentration of the reactants decreases or the concentration of the products increases over time.
+• Rate of reaction: The rate at which the concentration of reactants decreases or the concentration of products increases over time.

-- Order of reaction: The order of a reaction is the sum of the exponents of the concentration terms in the rate law.
+• Order of reaction: The sum of the exponents of the concentration terms in the rate law.

 Equipment and Techniques

-- Spectrophotometers: Spectrophotometers are used to measure the concentration of reactants and products over time.
+• Spectrophotometers: Used to measure the concentration of reactants and products over time by monitoring absorbance or transmittance of light.

 Types of Experiments